Crypto Treasury Board Reporting: What Directors Actually Need to See (2026)

 How vendor tools support board reporting

 Cryptio and Request Finance produce treasury reporting from reconciled positions.
-Confirm the tool can separate idle/deployed/collateral/reward, report exposure against policy limits, and tie the report to a reconciled, audit-trailed base — a dashboard that emits one total over unreconciled data is not a board report.
+Confirm the tool can separate idle/deployed/collateral/reward, report exposure against policy limits, and tie the report to a reconciled, audit-trailed base.
+A dashboard that emits one total over unreconciled data is not a board report.

-How Wag3s helps
+How Wag3s builds the report

 Further reading